By Massage Therapist, Lynne Gillogly

 Other Tips for a Healthy Lymphatic System

-• Deep breathing
+- Deep breathing

 Deep breathing is very important.
 Proper movements of air through the lungs also helps move and pump fluid through the Lymphatic System while providing it with fresh oxygen.
 Becoming conscious of your breathing at times throughout the day and get out of the habit of shallow, upper chest breathing.
 GCPSH Physio’s can help review your breathing technique if you have trouble differentiating upper versus lower chest versus basal breathing techniques.

-• Dry brushing
+- Dry brushing

 Dry brushing self massage helps to boost slower than average lymph systems.
 Do this by starting on your arms or legs, brush deeply across your skin torward your heart with long strokes and do this for around 5 mins all over your body before going in to the shower.

 If you are feeling sluggish, or have cloudy thought patterns, or are experiencing regular colds and infections, then perhaps it would be worth visiting a Gold Coast Physio & Sports Health Massage Therapist to request a Lymphatic Drainage Massage- you should notice a difference in a very short period of time.
-Phone us on 07 5500 6470 for an appointment.
+Phone us on 07 5500 6470 or book online for an appointment.